ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 {% endraw %}
 {% endhighlight %}

-We redefine the function with no decorator this time.
+Summing up the individual execution times we get a total 4.85 seconds, which is pretty close to the total time `timeit()` reports.
+Next, we redefine the function with no decorator.
 Notice how the execution time of each function call is gone now.

 {% highlight python %}
 {% raw %}